 The Jewel of the California Coast

-It was named the 6th best beach in the US and is a paddle boarders dream for jaw dropping cliffs and a prosperous marine life.
-La Jolla Cove is one of the true Jewels of the California coastline.
-It’s a marine sanctuary and if you catch it on a special day you will be amazed at what lies beneath you.
-You are more than likely to encounter bat rays, leopard sharks, jellyfish, sea turtles and even real sharks while paddle boarding!
-In addition you get the majestic cliffs and caves along the shoreline to compliment the sea life.
-Even when conditions are not perfect it’s still one of the most beautiful spots to paddle in San Diego or the world for that matter.
+While paddle boarding, you’re likely to encounter bat rays, leopard sharks, jellyfish, sea turtles and even real sharks (the harmless types!).
+In addition, you get the majestic cliffs and caves along the shoreline to compliment the sea life.
+Even when conditions are not perfect. it’s still one of the most beautiful spots to paddle in San Diego.

 Paddling from the bay to the surf